 Our predicted finish: 2nd

-Al-Quwa Al-Jawiya have recently been underachievers when it comes to the league.
-Since the 2004/05 season (the last time they won the league), they have only finished outside the top four twice, and have never finished lower than sixth.
-That means that they have finished in the top four nine times in the past 11 seasons, and yet have failed to win the league in every single one of those campaigns.
+Al-Quwa Al-Jawiya have recently been underachievers when it comes to the league, last winning the competition in the 2004/05 season.
+They have finished in the top four nine times in the past 11 seasons, and yet have failed to win the league in every single one of those campaigns.
 They will be entering the season with high confidence though, having won the 2015/16 Iraqi FA Cup by defeating league champions Al-Zawraa 2-0 in the final, and have made some top-notch signings in the transfer window.
 Not only have they secured the services of players like Ali Bahjat, Halgurd Mulla Mohammed, Ibrahim Naeem and Zaher Midani, but they have also re-signed Amjad Radhi, a striker who has scored 116 goals in the Iraqi Premier League in his career.
-Radhi will form a deadly partnership with fellow striker Hammadi Ahmed, the joint top scorer of the league last season and a man who has bagged 94 Iraqi Premier League career goals himself (he is also the current top scorer in the 2016 AFC Cup having scored in every single game so far).
+Radhi will form a deadly partnership with fellow striker Hammadi Ahmed, the joint-top scorer of the league last season and a man who has bagged 93 Iraqi Premier League career goals himself (he is also the current top scorer in the 2016 AFC Cup having scored in every single game so far).
 Supplying those strikers will be two of the brightest youngsters Iraqi football has to offer (Bashar Rasan and Humam Tariq) while their defence includes the impressive Samal Saeed and Saad Natiq as well as usually reliable goalkeeper Fahad Talib.
 To top all of that off, their new manager is none other than Basim Qasim, the man who led Al-Zawraa to the league title last season without a single defeat.
 This could well be the Falcons’ year, but will they be able to overtake Al-Zawraa?

 Best ever finish: 1st (1975/76, 1976/77, 1978/79, 1990/91, 1993/94, 1994/95, 1995/96, 1998/99, 1999/00, 2000/01, 2005/06, 2010/11, 2015/16)